-3.9.1.26 Serial line transmit, SL\XMIT
+3.9.1.25 Serial line transmit, SL\XMIT

 The serial line transmit register is a write-only register used to transmit bit-serial data off chip under the control of a software timing loop.
-In order to transmit data, the SLE bit in the ICSR must be set enabling the serial line.
-If the serial-line is enabled, the value of the TMT bit is transmitted on the SROM\CLK\H pin.
-In normal operation mode (not in test-mode), the SROM\CLK\H pin is overloaded and serves both the serial line transmission and the Icache serial ROM interface.
-This bit is cleared on RESET.
+The value of the TMT bit is transmitted off chip on the SROM\CLK\H pin.
+In normal operation mode (not in debug-mode), the SROM\CLK\H pin is overloaded and serves both the serial line transmission and the Icache serial ROM interface.

-3.9.1.27 Serial line receive, SL\RCV
+3.9.1.26 Serial line receive, SL\RCV